ArnaultMICHEL/guacamole-compose/README.md

 1. **Generate self signed server certificates** : fast but dirty (on a security point of view **and** end user's experience)
    - set `TLS_LETS_ENCRYPT=false` in `.env` file
+   - `./setup.sh` will generate automatically the certificates
-   - Please add init/guacamole.crt and init/keycloak.crt to your browser's trusted certificates after generation (`./setup.sh` execution) to avoid browser security warnings.
+   - after `./setup.sh` execution, add `init/guacamole.crt` and `init/keycloak.crt` to your browser's trusted certificates to avoid browser security warnings.

-2. **Use free server certificates** : you need a public IP linked to DNS A records for `.env->GUAC_HOSTNAME` and `.env->KC_HOSTNAME`
+2. **Use free server certificates** :
+   - **pre requisites** : you need a public IP linked to DNS A records for `.env->GUAC_HOSTNAME` and `.env->KC_HOSTNAME`
    - set `TLS_LETS_ENCRYPT=true` in `.env` file
-   - TLS keypair and certificates will be generated automatically with [acme.sh](https://github.com/acmesh-official/acme.sh/wiki/Run-acme.sh-in-docker)
+   - `./setup.sh` will generate automatically free TLS keypair and certificates with [acme.sh](https://github.com/acmesh-official/acme.sh/wiki/Run-acme.sh-in-docker)

 3. **Use server certificates** delivred by your internal PKI/CA
    - set `TLS_LETS_ENCRYPT=false` in `.env` file